-The Red Dog mine located in Alaska, the Pend Oreille mine in Washington State, the Antamina mine located in Peru and the Quebrada Blanca and Andacollo mines located in Chile are our significant assets located outside of Canada.
+The Red Dog mine located in Alaska, the Pend Oreille mine in Washington State, the Antamina mine located in Peru and the Quebrada Blanca and Carmen de Andacollo mines located in Chile are our significant assets located outside of Canada.
 We hold our 22.5% interest in Antamina through our equity interest in the operating company for the mine, CMA.
 We hold a 100% interest in the Red Dog mine, subject to the royalty in favour of NANA described under the heading "Description of the Business-Zinc-Red Dog Mine, United States (Zinc, Lead)" above.
-We own 76.5% and 90%, respectively, of the Chilean operating companies that own Quebrada Blanca and Andacollo.

-Foreign operations accounted for approximately 26% of our 2011 consolidated revenue and represented approximately 27% of our total assets as at December 31, 2011.
+We own 76.5% and 90%, respectively, of the Chilean operating companies that own Quebrada Blanca and Carmen de Andacollo.
+Foreign operations accounted for approximately 28% of our 2012 consolidated revenue and represented approximately 26% of our total assets as at December 31, 2012.

-We also have interests in various exploration and development projects in various foreign countries, with significant activities in the United States, Ireland, Mexico, Peru, Chile, Australia, Turkey and Namibia.
-We currently have foreign exploration offices in all of the foregoing countries other than the United States.
+We also have interests in various exploration and development projects in various foreign countries, with significant activities in Australia, Colombia, Chile, Ireland, Mexico, Namibia, Peru, Turkey and the United States.
+We currently have foreign exploration offices in all of the foregoing countries other than Colombia and the United States.

-See "Risk Factors-We operate in foreign jurisdictions and face added risks and uncertainties due to different economic, cultural and political environments" for further information on the risks associated with these foreign properties.
+See "Risk Factors - We operate in foreign jurisdictions and face added risks and uncertainties due to different economic, cultural and political environments" for further information on the risks associated with these foreign properties.